 Arthur Miller had this studio built when he moved houses on Tophet Road in Roxbury, Connecticut in the spring of 1958.
-It was designed as a small space and then expanded slightly in the 1960s.
-A back deck was added in the 1970s.
+He noted in his journal: “(First day in studio July 23/58.)”
+It was designed as a small space and then expanded slightly in the mid-1970s, with a back deck added as well.
 Here he wrote and revised plays, stories, essays, poems and his autobiography Timebends.
 (A complete list of his works spanning 1958 to 2005 is here.)

 We live most of the time in the country.
 Arthur is a hands-on man, he knows his tools and how to repair machinery which still is a source of endless astonishment to me, having been brought up in Europe where most intellectuals have a rather distant relationship to this kind of stuff.
 His mornings are dedicated to writing.
 He spends many hours in the small studio built mostly by himself on a hill near the house.
 Nothing disturbs him there, not even the view.